 No user may load personal software or CDs onto SWCPL systems without prior approval from the library administrator.
 Audio CDs may be listened to with headphones, so as not to disturb other patrons.

 Anyone found abusing library computers in any way will forfeit further library computer use privileges.
 Misuse also includes tampering with any SWCPL stored data, programming or hard drives, or illegally copying copyrighted software to or from library computers.

 Users are responsible for any damage to SWCPL hardware or software due to inappropriate actions or inaction while using the computers.
 Fees will be assessed and charged to the patron for required repairs or replacement.

 SWCPL is NOT responsible for any damage to patron software, data, or hardware while in use on SWCPL computers/systems.

 SWCPL supports parents and guardians in their efforts to guide their children’s access to online information, however the library will provide online access to children under the age of 18 with parental permission.

-It is important for parents/guardians to realize that SWCPL cannot control or monitor the resources of the Internet.
-The Internet is not a static entity.
-It changes as new information is added and old information deleted.
-Some sites may contain information that is inaccurate, defamatory, illegal, obscene, or potentially offensive.
+It is important for parents/guardians to realize that SWCPL cannot control or monitor the resources of the Internet, as it is not a static entity.
+Some sites could contain information that is inaccurate, defamatory, illegal, obscene, or potentially offensive.
 SWCPL allows access to all areas of the Internet.

 Parents/guardians are responsible for their children’s behavior while using the SWCPL Internet connection.
 SWCPL assumes no liability for inappropriate conduct or acts conducted on the Internet by minors.